geekfardeen03/videosdk-developer-task/blog-post.md

 ---

-*Fardeen NS Khan is a third-year B.Tech CSE student at SVNIT Surat who builds things, breaks things, figures out why they broke, and occasionally writes about it.*
+*Fardeen , someone who builds things, breaks things, figures out why they broke, and occasionally writes about it.*